Hbbbbbby/EmotionRecognition_2Dcnn-lstm/README.md

 librosa|0.8.0
 scikit_learn|0.24.1

-## Requiremrnts
-you can run the following command in the terminal to establish the enviroment :
+You can run the following command in the terminal to establish the enviroment :
 * `pip install -r requirement.txt`

 ## REFERENCE